nwwells/mws-php/README.md

 ------
 > *Note:* This is currently broken.
 I am getting a "System error (in pam_authenticate)"

+> Also, you will need to install php curl

 1. Install yum packages

 		yum install httpd php php-pear php-devel gcc pam-devel